nikiabed/React-JS-Music-Web-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+To Run the SERVER just use this code on the terminal:
+### json-server --watch db.json --port 8000
+You can not log in if you are not connected to the json server. please log in with the Email and Passwords available on db.json or you can use sign up option it's just a Demo

 ### `npm test`

 Launches the test runner in the interactive watch mode.\